RareRuminare/rareruminare.github.io/_includes/clive/beef.md

 * Beef strips or stir-fry beef
 * Diced beef or stewing beef
 * Minced beef
-* Organ meats and stock bones are availble apon request
+* Organ meats and stock bones are available apon request

 The whole box is portioned, bagged, clearly labelled and freezer-ready.